 Finally, an important note on the fish: I always opt for wild-caught and sustainable fish, hands down.
 It's so much better for you and for the environment!

-If you struggle with finding sustainable seafood at your grocery store, look no further than Vital Choice, an online retailer selling fresh, wild-caught, sustainably harvested Alaskan salmon and northwest Pacific seafood, like halibut, tuna, shrimp and lobster.
-All of the seafood found here is certified sustainable either by MSC, the State of Alaska or Monterey Bay Aquarium’s SeafoodWatch program.
-Plus, they offer healthy Certified Organic foods, making putting healthy dinner on the table a breeze!
-Get 10% off your order + free shipping over $99+ with our exclusive code RANDRVC.
+If you struggle with finding sustainable seafood at your grocery store, look no further than Wild Alaskan Company, an online retailer selling fresh, wild-caught, sustainably harvested Alaskan salmon and northwest Pacific seafood, like halibut, tuna, shrimp and lobster.
+Get $15 off your first order.

 I also like U.S. Wellness Meats, who sells not just wild-caught seafood but also grass-fed beef, lamb and bison, free-range poultry, raw honey and more, all from small, family farms.
 Get 10% off your order with the code ROOT10!